 - Reading Games to Motivate Your Readers

 I believe what we gain from changing things up depends upon our own attitudes and willingness to learn.
 No matter whether you are at the front end of your teaching career, have 10 years under your belt, or approaching the end of your career, we all have strengths to add to team planning.
-Bringing out the best of a team with co-planning and collaboration (like in other industries) creates amazingly engaging, fun, thought provoking, and motivating classrooms.
+Bringing out the best of a team with co-planning and collaboration (like in other industries) creates amazingly engaging, fun, thought provoking, and motivating classrooms that have high student engagement.
 Teaching is a journey, isn’t it?
 Working as a team works well for students, for teachers, and for your campus.